 I have been an elementary school teacher since 1980, along with twisting and entertaining with balloons.
 Every spring, I teach my classroom how to twist balloons.
-I have taught, 3rd, 4th and 5th graders some basic twists but also some of the corny lines that go along with them.
-The lessons last approximately an hour and by the time it ends, the students learn the basic animal progression.
-It’s important that you make this as easy as possible for the students, otherwise they lose interest fast.
+I have taught 3rd, 4th, and 5th graders some basic twists and some of the corny lines that go along with them.
+The lessons last approximately an hour, and by the time it ends, the students learn the basic animal progression.
+It would be best if you made this as easy as possible for the students.
+Otherwise, they lose interest fast.

-What follows is the actual lesson plan that I as a teacher use in my classroom.
-Feel free to use this in any manner to plan your own lessons or to teach kids how to twist.
+What follows is the actual lesson plan that I was a teacher used in my classroom.
+Feel free to use this in any manner to plan your lessons or to teach kids how to twist.

 Student Learning Objective:

-The students will be able to twist basic balloon animals using the twist, twist, bend, twist progression.
+The students will twist basic balloon animals using the twist, twist, bend, twist progression.